stefan-wuensch/tmp/README.md

 Since we have already identified which RDS Instance is the correct one (in step #4 above), we now know where to find the name of the database.

-Again for this example our MasterDB is `HUIT-Nagios-CloudWatch-BootcampMasterDatabase`.
+Again for this example our MasterDB is `AWSbootcampDemoMasterDatabase`.

 Select (click) that RDS Instance.
 The full detail for that RDS Instance will be shown.